wgxli/quadratic-sieve/README.md

 * Once enough smooth values are collected, click the `Complete Factorization` button to finalize the process.

 During the finalization step, an *exponent vector* is computed for each smooth value $y$.
 The $i$-th entry of this vector is the exponent of the prime $p_i$ in the prime factorization of $y$.
 We can construct a square by finding a linearly dependent subset of exponent vectors modulo 2.
+For this step to succeed, the number of relations must be larger than the number of primes in the factor base.

 Finally, we obtain two distinct squares $a^2 \equiv b^2$ modulo $N$.
 The factorization $a^2 - b^2 = (a+b) (a-b)$ is thus very likely to give a nontrivial factor of $N$.

 ## Tips
 * If you can't get enough relations, decrease the cell size to increase the sieving area.
+* Sometimes, clicking the `Sieve` button does nothing.
+This occurs when $N$ is not a quadratic residue modulo $p$, so no values can be divisible by $p$.
+* Sieving for longer is not always better!
+The number of relations needed grows with the number of primes sieved.
 * On desktop, setting the cell size too small (~1 or 2) may cause most relations to fail verification.
 This occurs because the number of sieving cells exceeds the faithful range for representation of integers in WebGL.